tonethar/IGME-230-GDD-Spring-2018/notes/web-apps-9.md

 - If you close the window and reopen it, your changes will be preserved.
 - After you have referred to the links above, it should be pretty easy to figure out what's going on in the code.
 - One thing worth mentioning is the `prefix` variable (see below):
-    - Because Web Storage uses the same set of keys for *each domain*, this means on servers like banjo that all of the students are sharing the same set of keys, so that if someone uses `highscores`as a key, another student's `highscores` key could wipe out and replace their data.
+    - Because Web Storage uses the same set of keys for *each domain*, this means that on shared domains like `people.rit.edu` that all of the students are **sharing the same set of keys**, so that if someone uses `highscores`as a key, another student's `highscores` key could wipe out and replace their data.
     - One solution is to prefix your key names with something unique, like your RIT web account id.
     - Therefore `highScores` would become `abc1234-highScores` for one student, and `xyz9876-highScores` for someone else, and the keys would never conflict.